Tax Planning Guide

 Regular Credit Method

-Alternative Simplified Credit (ASC) Method
+Alternative Simplified Credit (ASC)

 The ASC is 14% of the current year's QREs that exceed 50% of the average QREs for the three preceding tax years.